Residual media: History

 Residual media was first defined in the edited collection Residual Media by Charles R. Acland.
 The term itself stems from Raymond Williams' study of culture’s dominant, emergent, and residual forms.
 The residual forms, Williams says, are “experiences, meanings and values which cannot be expressed in terms of the dominant culture,” but “are nevertheless lived and practiced on the basis of residue—cultural as well as social—of some previous social formation”.
 In relation to media, the dominant culture would be new media, while the residual would be the forms of media that have come before, but are still in use regardless of the new supplanting them.
 Williams’s definition of the residual is also important because it emphasizes that these old forms of media are “still active in the cultural process, not only and often not at all as an element of the past, but as an effective element of the present”.
-Residual media, though antiquated or seen as lesser than the new media, still exist in the present and still affect that which is dominant.
+Residual media, though antiquated or seen as lesser than the new media, still exists in the present and still affect that which is dominant.
 The way we interact with the old still informs the way we interact with the new, and the new informs the way we interact with the old.
 The idea of residual media is closely related to Jay David Bolter and Richard Grusin's theory of Remediation (Marxist theory).